lmfao415/sqlalchemy-challenge/README.md

 ![sample](https://github.com/lmfao415/sqlalchemy-challenge/blob/main/Resources/tempfreq.png)

+More plots and analysis are also included in the Notebook based on temperature and rainfall amounts over specified periods of time.

 This project also includes a created flask app [app.py](https://github.com/lmfao415/sqlalchemy-challenge/blob/main/app.py) file featuring the following routes that return queried information from the dataset: